 Dear Students, Faculty and Staff,

-Each college and university receiving these funds was required to prepare its own plan describing how these funds will be used to meet emergency needs of students, subject to US Department of Education guidelines.
-The plan that EGSC created for the use of the CARES funds was submitted to and approved by the USG to ensure it was in conformity with federal guidelines.
-My May 05, 2020 described EGSC’s plan to you:
+Each college and university receiving these funds must prepare its own plan describing how these funds will be used to meet emergency needs of students, subject to US Department of Education guidelines.

 EGSC’s plan will make funds available to eligible EGSC students enrolled in Spring Semester 2020, Maymester 2020 and Summer Semester 2020.

 Funds will be distributed directly to students using EGSC’s financial aid refund process, Bank Mobile, to be used as the student deems necessary to cover expenses related to the disruption caused by COVID-19 and the transition to wholly online schedules.
 The student will not be required to report to EGSC or account for the expenditure of the emergency funds.

 It is EGSC’s intention to distribute funds by Thursday, May 7, 2020.

 Please click here to see EGSC’s Eligibility Criteria, Calculations and Award Amounts.

 Bob Boehmer, President